mawillcockson/TXButterflies.github.io/README.md

 ## Troubleshooting

-If no comment is added to the pull request, you may have opened the pull request against the main branch.
-Close pull request and copy to the changes and redo changes against main branch.
+If no comment is added to the pull request, you may have opened the pull request against a branch other than the branch named `main`.
+Close pull request and redo changes against main branch.

 If the link to the temporary website produces a 404 page, DO NOT commit the changes.
-Wait about 5 min before admitting failure.
+It may take up to 5 minutes for the temporary website to be generated.